cyberdb/micROS-drt/README.md

-micROS-RT v0.30
+micROS-drt v0.30
 =========

 ###Introduction

-micROS RT (micROS Real-Time) is a modified ROS C++ kernel which adopts OMG's DDS (Data Distribution Service for Real-time Systems) as its underlying message transfer protocol.
+micROS drt (micROS distributed real-time) is a modified ROS C++ kernel which adopts OMG's DDS (Data Distribution Service for Real-time Systems) as its underlying message transfer protocol.
 DDS is an Object Management Group's standard for pub/sub middleware (http://portals.omg.org/dds/).
 It supports high-performance, scalable and QoS-assuring message delivery.
 It has been applied into many industry-level systems.
 By replacing the original ROS message protocols (TCPROS & UDPROS) with DDS, a set of advanced features can be supported in the ROS message delivery process.

 (1) **Built-in multicast support**.
 When there are _n_ listeners in a topic (_n_>=2), significant performance advantage can be obtained.